-Mountain photography underwent a major change in the inter-war period.
+Mountain photography underwent an important turning point in the inter-war period.
 Until then, the protagonist of the photograph was always the mountain, even if a mountaineer was in front of the lens.
-Most often, the human presence served to give a sense of scale and the immensity of the environment.
-In the 1930s, however, the human being became the primary subject of photography: it was more common to show the mountaineers' ropes than the mountains themselves.
+Most often, the human presence served to give a sense of scale, to give an idea of the immensity of the environment.
+But in the 1930s, the human being became the primary subject of photography: the climbers' rope party was more often shown than the mountains themselves.

-Mountain photography became truly democratic after the Second World War
+Mountain photography experienced its true democratic diffusion after the Second World War

-It was accentuated by the invention of colour photography and the big magazines print.
+It is accentuated by the invention of color photography and the magazines with large print.

-The publication in 1950 by Paris-Match on its front page of a photograph of Maurice Herzog raising his arms to the sky to celebrate the successful ascent of Annapurna, the first summit of more than 8000m climbed by man, is an emblematic case in this respect.
+The publication in 1950 by Paris-Match on the front page of the photograph of Maurice Herzog raising his arms to the sky to celebrate the successful ascent of Annapurna, the first summit of more than 8000m climbed by man, is an emblematic case in this respect.